biancafbmd/SensorSim/README.md

 **Warning** This web app was created as a demo environment, hence its performance and stability is not guaranteed.
 There are some existing bugs which are not fixed at the moment, so it is highly recommended that you stop this website when you are not experimenting with it.
-Otherwise, it might send data to Event Hub continously, hence incurring additional Azure costs.
+Otherwise, it might send data to Event Hub continuously, hence incurring additional Azure costs.

+**Use at your own risk**